 By Shanon Roberts, on 10 March 2020

->

-> Branded content is all around us, and you may not even realize it.
+Branded content is all around, though you may not even realize it.
 It can be subtle or in your face, a grand scale operation or simple video, and involve multiple moving parts or take place on one medium.

->

-> Regardless of how you want to go about it, the options are endless when it comes to branded content.
+Regardless of how you want to go about it, the options are endless when it comes to creating branded content for marketing.

->

-> To prove that point, we’ve gathered five of our favorite branded content examples to show you exactly what we’re talking about.
+To prove that point, we’ve gathered five of our favorite branded content examples to show you exactly what we’re talking about.
 These examples cover different mediums, including articles and videos, and range from super simple to literally out of this world (we’re looking at you, RedBull.)

 Keep reading to discover five of the best branded content examples.